FHobbs8030/se_project_aroundtheus/README.md

 - Flexbox
 - Positioning
 - Flat BEM file structure
-- A custom form
 - CSS animation and transform
+- media queries

 ## The Plans on improving this project are:

 - More Animations
-- Png's for Drinks
+- Add Audio and Videos

 =======